DamonMohammadbagher/NativePayload_IP6DNS/Chapter 6 - DATA Transferring Technique by DNS Traffic - AAAA Records/Pics/README.md

 # Pictures for two syntaxes :

-for more information about AAAA records you read Chapter 6 and for more information avout IPv6 PTR records you can read Chapter 7
+for more information about AAAA records you read Chapter 6 and for more information about IPv6 PTR records you can read Chapter 7

 Example A-Step1: (Server Side ) ./NativePayload_IP6DNS.sh -r